 Robert Ley was a high ranking Nazi leader who oversaw the regime’s labour program.
 Ley was born in Niederbreitenbach in 1890, the son of a farmer with 11 children.
 Academically gifted, he studied at several universities and obtained a doctorate in biological and nutritional chemistry, graduating in 1920.
 Ley put his studies on hold to join the German army during World War I, serving as a reconnaissance officer and spending time as a prisoner of war.
 After the war Ley worked for the German chemical giant IG Farben; he was eventually sacked for repeated drunkenness.
 Alarmed by Germany’s weakened state and drawn to Adolf Hitler, Ley joined the National Socialist party (NSDAP) in 1924.
 The following year he was appointed Gauleiter for his native Rhineland.
 He also edited a Cologne newspaper, the West German Observer, which was known for publishing anti-Semitic stories and gossip.

-Ley had problems with heavy drinking and was prone to erratic behaviour, drunken rants and crackpot theories.
+Ley was a noted heavy drinker and prone to erratic behaviour, drunken rants and crackpot theories.
 He also showed a ruthless streak, whipping up street brawls and using his newspaper to blackmail Jewish businessmen.
 Despite his instability (or perhaps because of it) Ley continued to rise through the ranks of government and party.
 He became a deputy to the Prussian parliament in 1928 and a member of the Reichstag two years later.
 He was also put in charge of ‘staff organisation’ within the NSDAP, a role that gave him considerable influence.
-Ley was very unpopular with other high ranking Nazis, who considered him a coarse and incompetent drunk, however he remained close enough to Hitler to retain his position.
+Ley was very unpopular with other high ranking Nazis, who considered him a coarse and incompetent drunk, however, he remained close enough to Hitler to retain his position.

 Ley remained in Hitler’s inner circle during World War II.
 In 1941 he was put in charge of maintaining housing, a difficult role given the increasing amount of Allied bombing of German cities.
 Ley remained in Berlin with Hitler until April 1945 when he fled to southern Germany.
 American soldiers found him dressed in pyjamas, hiding in a private home and claiming to be someone else.
 Along with other high ranking Nazis, Ley was charged with war crimes and sent for trial at Nuremberg.
 He committed suicide by hanging before the trials began.